Frequently Asked Questions

 Will I still be called by debt collectors?

 There are state and federal laws to protect you from the harassment from collections, but the truth is the majority of our clients will encounter a few collections calls.
 However, we are determined to do all we can, to take those calls ourselves and leave you completely out of that hassle from your creditors.

 Who is holding my money during a debt settlement?

 Credimac does not hold your money.
-We work with a 3rd party escrow agent and payment provider (CFT) that does hold your money.
-In fact, the account at the escrow provider will be in your name.
+We work with a 3rd party dedicated account manager and payment provider (CFT) that does hold your money.
+In fact, the account at the dedicated account manager will be in your name.
 They will arrange for all payments to creditors and to credimac only for our legitimately earned fees.